tsabin2023/CNE350FinalProject/README.md

 ```
 To write out press control o.

-To exit press control o.
+To exit press control x.

 # To verify the cronjobs are running
 ```